simplex-chat/simplex-chat/README.md

 Running above, for example, would create `alice_v1_chat.db` and `alice_v1_agent.db` database files in current directory.

-Default SMP servers are hosted on Linode (London, UK and Fremont, CA) - they are [pre-configured in the app](https://github.com/simplex-chat/simplex-chat/blob/master/src/Simplex/Chat/Options.hs#L42).
+Three default SMP servers are hosted on Linode - they are [pre-configured in the app](https://github.com/simplex-chat/simplex-chat/blob/master/src/Simplex/Chat/Options.hs#L42).

 If you deployed your own SMP server(s) you can configure client via `-s` option: